open-nomie/nomie5/README.md

 -   **Keep it under 300 lines** - the goal is to keep files under 300 lines of code.
 Note: Sometimes that's not feasible.
 -   **Keep it flexible** - think in components.
 If you're doing something more than once, it most likely should be a component.
 -   **Keep cleaning, organizing and testing** - this project didn't start very clean, or ready for unit testing, this should be an on going objective.
--   **Use what's there** - Twitter bootstrap ([and all it's classes](https://getbootstrap.com/)) are available, reuse what already exists before writing new - especially css.
+-   **Use what's there** - Twitter bootstrap ([and all its classes](https://getbootstrap.com/)) are available, reuse what already exists before writing new - especially css.

 ## Trademark License